oceanprotocol-archive/OEPs/3/README.md

 All the different components described, SHOULD be used as building blocks, allowing to compose the different scenarios using those.

+# Design Requirements

+The following design requirements should guide the development of the Ocean Protocol:

+* MUST use an open protocol, accessible to clients using any technology stack
+* SHOULD minimise latency for user transactions
+* MUST store a record of all asset provenance
+* MUST allow custom metadata (as defined by marketplaces and/or domain specific use cases)
+* MUST support data services of all types, including:
+  - Data assets
+  - Data operations including:
+    - Data transformation operations
+    - Machine learning operations
+* MUST enable interoperability (i.e. sharing of data assets and services) between multiple marketplace implementations
+* MUST support arbitrary data formats (e.g. as specified by MIME type)
+* MUST support off-chain operations for storage and compute
+* MUST support both free and priced data assets / services
+* MUST allow marketplaces to implement custom asset pricing logic (for priced services)
+* MUST support the IP management.
+During the creation of a new Asset or Service, the ownership rights should be registered.
+During the consumption agreement, this right should be registered.
+* Ocean agents (including but not limited to Marketplaces) MUST have an efficient way to access the full blockchain history so that can query or index a copy of the blockchain as necessary

 # High Level Architecture

 The ARCH it's based in a **contract-centric** architecture approach.
 A contract is the interface between clients and the consensus engine.